-Scaling up for impact
+Scaling up prevention

-Improving care for those with malaria
+Improving quality of care for those with malaria

-We’re also working to speed up access to effective, affordable, and highly sensitive diagnostic tools that detect malaria among people who show few or no symptoms of infection, especially in areas that are very close to malaria elimination.
+PATH is working to speed up access to effective, affordable, and highly sensitive diagnostic tools that detect malaria among people who show few or no symptoms of infection, especially in areas that are very close to malaria elimination.

 We're also developing new diagnostic tests that will guide proper treatment.
 In our quest to rid the world of malaria, we're focusing not only on diagnosis of the deadliest strain of the disease—Plasmodium falciparum—but also on the more widespread strain Plasmodium vivax.
 Common in Asia, Latin America, and East Africa, P. vivax is the most difficult form of malaria to eliminate because it causes recurring illness, which perpetuates the cycle of infection.
 All malaria parasites in the body must be killed to stop this cycle.

 To complicate matters, treatment with certain drugs commonly used to treat P. vivax is often harmful to people with a common, hereditary enzyme deficiency.
 To improve safe and effective treatment, we're developing point-of-care diagnostic tests to identify this genetic trait, called glucose-6-phosphate dehydrogenase (G6PD) deficiency.

 Ensuring a stable supply of antimalarial drugs

 Finally, millions more people are now benefiting from the gold-standard malaria treatment, thanks to a global partnership convened by PATH to create a stable, high-quality source of the key ingredient in artemisinin-based combination therapies.
 Artemisinin is derived from the sweet wormwood plant, which is mainly cultivated in Asia.
 Historically, supply of plant-derived artemisinin has not always kept pace with demand.